 After White Zombie's success throughout the mid 90's, Rob Zombie kicked off an even more successful solo career with his debut album Hellbilly Deluxe in 1998.
 Invoking the atmosphere of a cheesy B-grade horror film, it uses elements like the voice of a creepy little girl in 'Call of the Zombie' and the horror soundscape of 'Perversion 99' to pull you in before hitting you with one of its many catchy hard rock anthems.
 It never tries to be too complicated or serious, but that's why we love it!

 'Dragula' is still regarded as Zombie's most popular song to date.
-A sequel to the album was released in 2010, but critics decided that this one was much better.
+A sequel to the album was released in 2010, but both fans and critics decided that this one was much better.

 Opeth - My Arms, Your Hearse

-Boy oh boy, this is a good album.
-Opeth are arguably one of the best progressive bands of all time though, so is it any surprise?
+Opeth are arguably one of the best progressive bands of all time, and this one is a shining example of exactly why.

-My Arms, Your Hearse took the winding, epic sound they had established with their first two records Orchid and Morningrise, but improved it with a much more cohesive collection of tracks.
-Along with a much beefier production, the band had also noticably grown as songwriters and musicians, especially Michael Akerfeldt's vocals which carried more power and presence than ever before.
+My Arms, Your Hearse took the winding, epic sound they had established with their first two records Orchid and Morningrise, but improved it with a much more cohesive flow overall.
+Along with a beefier production, the band had also noticably grown as songwriters and musicians - especially Michael Akerfeldt's vocals, which carried more power and presence than ever before.
 The album flows perfectly through a musical journey of heavy, soft, dark and light; in particular, the eerie 'Madrigal' leading into 'The Amen Corner' is something to behold.

 It clocks in at just over an hour (of course), so light some candles and throw on your best pair of headphones for this one!

-Are there any other albums from 1998 you really like?
+Are there any other albums from 1998 that blew your mind?
 Let us know!